 A child who did not have them at the 12-month visit will receive these vaccines at 15 months:

 At the 18-month visit, if not already been given, children should receive:

-- speak about 15 words
+- speak at least 15 words

 - put two words together to form a sentence

 Talk to your doctor if you have concerns about your child's development.

 By now you have probably called your doctor's office many times with questions and concerns about your child's health.
 Don't hesitate to notify the doctor if you suspect something is wrong — you know your child best.

 Call if your child has a fever, is acting sick, has serious problems sleeping, is refusing all food or drink, is vomiting, or has diarrhea.